junowoz/ethereum-org-website/src/content/staking/saas/index.md

 ## Explore staking service providers {#saas-providers}

-Below are some available SaaS provider.
+Below are some available SaaS providers.
 Use the above indicators to help guide you through these services

 <InfoBanner emoji="⚠️" isWarning>
 Please note the importance of supporting <a href="/developers/docs/nodes-and-clients/client-diversity/">client diversity</a> as it improves the security of the network, and limits your risk.
 Services that have evidence of limiting majority client use are marked as <em style="text-transform: uppercase;">"diverse clients."</em>